And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 It all came tumbling down.

-And I think they've been planning this for years to give somebody, a Democrat, all the economics they needed, because Obama cannot defeat McCain when it comes to security in our country.
+And I think they've been planning this for years, to give somebody, a Democrat, all the economics they needed because Obama cannot defeat McCain when it comes to security in our country.

-He can't, and right, and right that that's where the campaign right now is on security.
+And that's where the campaign right now is on security.

-The last place the Obama campaign wants it to be with 13 days to go, thanks to Joe Biden.
+The last place the Obama campaign wants it to be with 13 Days to Go, thanks to Joe Biden.

 Biden put it there because he can't keep his mouth shut.